Pfizer lung cancer drug beats chemo for previously untreated patients

 The drug is used among patients who have a mutation in the so-called ALK gene, as determined by an approved diagnostic test.
 The mutation only occurs in a small percentage of patients with lung cancer, but makes them good candidates for treatment with Xalkori.

-Pfizer shares were up 0.6 percent at $31.67 in midday trading on the New York Stock Exchange.

-Reporting by Ransdell Pierson; Editing by Lisa Von Ahn and Andrew Hay
+Pfizer shares were up 0.6 percent at $31.68 in morning trading on the New York Stock Exchange.
+(Reporting by Ransdell Pierson; Editing by Lisa Von Ahn)